mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/doc/memcalc.md

 So there are  two main resources used to drive LED matrix
  - Memory
- - I2S clock speed (resulting in available bandwidth to pump pixel color data)
+ - Bus clock speed (resulting in available bandwidth to pump pixel color data)

 And there are lot's of hogs for those:
  - matrix resolution (number of pixels)